thomas-d-harrison/thomas-d-harrison/README.md

 ## 🔧 What I Do

 - 📊 Build data pipelines
-- 🔍 Write SQL queries and analytics
+- 🔍 Write SQL queries
-- 🐍 Automate workflows with Python and Azure
+- 🐍 Automate workflows with Python

 ---